 As a Mexican-American with deep indigenous roots, Dr. Garcia's career has been dedicated to understanding and mitigating the inequities that impact their communities.
-The result of this commitment is a nineteen-year track record of leading multi-disciplinary community-engaged scholarship and practice in genuine partnership with southwestern Mexican American border communities and American Indian populations.
-As a translational physician scientist, he has lead a productive program of investigation and translation in the area of cervical cancer prevention which spans molecular marker discovery, development and evaluation of screening and early detection technologies, clinical trials of chemopreventive agents, and community-based interventions.
+The result of this commitment is a 19-year track record of leading multi-disciplinary community-engaged scholarship and practice in genuine partnership with southwestern Mexican-American border communities and American Indian populations.
+As a translational physician-scientist, he has led a productive program of investigation and translation in the area of cervical cancer prevention, which spans molecular marker discovery, development and evaluation of screening and early detection technologies, clinical trials of chemopreventive agents, and community-based interventions.
 Based on this record, he is recognized internationally as a thought leader in cervical cancer prevention, especially in low-resource settings and among low income minority populations.
 Dr. Garcia brings that technical expertise and experience to the current U54 application.

-Dr. Garcia was the co-founder of the University of their Arizona Center of Excellence in Women’s Health, a unit that fostered collaborative trans-disciplinary research, which he led from 2006 until 2013.
-From 2010 to 2013, he served as PI and Director of the HRSA funded Maternal Child Health Leadership Training Program, which supported junior faculty development and research in Public Health.
-More recently and directly relevant to the current application, he served as one of two PIs (multiple PI) for the Native American Cancer Partnership from the NCI (U54) which included a significant community informed research project and training programs related to American Indian cancer prevention.
-Finally, in his new capacity as the chief executive and medical officer for a large public health jurisdiction (the size of the state of New Hampshire) along the US-Mexico border with nearly a million diverse residents, he has unique insight into the genuine translation of biomedical knowledge to population settings.
+Dr. Garcia was the co-founder of the University of Arizona Center of Excellence in Women’s Health, a unit that fostered collaborative trans-disciplinary research, which he led from 2006 until 2013.
+From 2010 to 2013, he served as PI and Director of the HRSA-funded Maternal Child Health Leadership Training Program, which supported junior faculty development and research in Public Health.
+More recently and directly relevant to the current application, he served as one of two PIs (multiple PI) for the Native American Cancer Partnership from the NCI (U54), which included a significant community-informed research project and training programs related to American Indian cancer prevention.
+Finally, in his new capacity as the chief executive and medical officer for a large public health jurisdiction (the size of the state of New Hampshire) along the U.S.-Mexico border with nearly a million diverse residents, he has unique insight into the genuine translation of biomedical knowledge to population settings.

 - Hillemanns P, Garcia F, Petry KU, Dvorak V, Sadovsky O, Iversen OE, Einstein MH.
 A randomized study of hexaminolevulinate photodynamic therapy in patients with cervical intraepithelial neoplasia 1/2.
 Am J Obstet Gynecol 2015.
 212(4):465.e1-7.
 PMID: 25467012.